 Network on Jobs for Development

-The DPRU is a member of the Network for Jobs and Development (NJD) partnership financed from of the World Bank’s Development Grant Facility (DGF).
-The NJD was established to pursue a multi-sectoral and multi-disciplinary approach to the global jobs agenda during the period 2013-16.
-The DPRU, for Sub-Saharan Africa, is one of five global institutions that have joined the NJD.
+The DPRU is a member of the Network for Jobs and Development (NJD) partnership, established to pursue a multi-sectoral and multi-disciplinary approach to the global jobs agenda during the period 2013-16.
+The DPRU, for Sub-Saharan Africa, is one of five global institutions that joined the NJD, financed from of the World Bank’s Development Grant Facility (DGF).

-The World Bank Jobs group is our counterpart at the World Bank, and our partner institutions include:
+The World Bank Jobs group was our counterpart at the World Bank, and our partner institutions include:

 • The Institute for Structural Research (IBS), for Europe and Central Asia

 • The Institute for Emerging Market Studies (IEMS) at Hong Kong University of Science & Technology (HKUST), for East Asia and Pacific

 • The Indian Council for Research on International Economic Relations (ICRIER), for South Asia

 • Latin American and Caribbean Economic Association (LACEA), for Latin America